 The election of Dwight D. Eisenhower as president in 1952 and the death of Soviet leader Joseph Stalin helped spur negotiations, and North Korean and Chinese forces and the U.N.
 Command finally signed an armistice on July 27, 1953.
 The agreement halted fighting and established the demilitarized zone (DMZ).
 South Korea was not a party to the armistice; indeed, South Korean President Syngman Rhee had wanted to keep fighting.

-Though full-fledged fighting never resumed, military tensions remained high.
+Although full-fledged fighting never resumed, military tensions remained high.
 There have been a number of violent incidents, including in 1976 when North Korean soldiers hacked two U.S. Army officers to death in the DMZ after the Americans tried to trim a tree.
 Since the 1990s, North Korea has frequently said it would no longer abide by the armistice.

 What is the current situation?

-When North Korea’s Kim met South Korean President Moon at the Panmunjom truce village in the DMZ in April, the two men agreed to work toward “declaring an end to the war and establishing a permanent and solid peace regime.”
+When North Korea’s Kim met South Korean President Moon Jae-in at the Panmunjom truce village in the DMZ in April, the two men agreed to work toward “declaring an end to the war and establishing a permanent and solid peace regime.”

 For North Korea, the appeal of the end of the Korean War is obvious: It would help legitimize the North Korean regime — perhaps even leading to diplomatic recognition from the United States — and add another small barrier to renewed conflict on the peninsula.